 Whoa, hold up, stop right there.
 This is perhaps the biggest red flag that should discourage you from registering.
 After all, there must be a reason why you thought about joining a bootcamp.

 Hours of one-way lectures, piles of unneeded textbooks, and 2000-word assignments that have nothing to with the subject — sound familiar?
-These belong in old school environments, and you won’t come across of any of them in a coding bootcamp.
+These belong in old-school environments, and you won’t come across any of them in a coding bootcamp.

 While mentors are always around to help you address your obstacles, you should know that they’re often told to let students learn from their own mistakes.
 After all, once you land a gig in the tech industry, you’ll want to be comfortable with getting answers on your own.

 This skill alone will carry you throughout your career, and it’ll be helpful no matter what technology stack you pick up along the way.
 It’s an inevitable part of being a coder, and if the thought of reading through documentation puts you off, then you should look into picking up another skill.

 4. You’re Easily Frustrated